mszep/pandoc_resume/resume.md

 >  I am a young software engineer working in [Zenika](https://www.zenika.com/) Lyon (FR).
 >  I code in Java, JavaScript and Golang using several frameworks like Spring or ReactJS ...
 >  I feel concerned about quality of code and I do my best to improve it.\
->  I believe in open-source, I recently contributed the new reverse proxy [Træfik](https://traefik.io/).
+>  I believe in open-source, I recently contributed to the new reverse proxy [Træfik](https://traefik.io/).

 ----